fstark/blog/content/blog/wozdle/wozdle.md

 ---
-title: Making Wordle for the Apple1
+title: Wordle, the best game for the Apple1
 description: Making Wordle for the Apple1
 date: 2023-08-22
 order: 1